 Our top priorities were customer service, quality, and warranty.
 There is only a handful of manufactures that do not void the warranty if you live full time in your RV.
 If you can’t find this information out before purchasing your RV, please ask to see it in writing.
 I can’t stress this enough.
 Some dealers just don’t know.

-Bathroom sink ~ As silly as this sounds, in our old RV (weekends and vacations only) the sink was so tiny, and so tucked up under the medicine cabinet that washing our face got the whole area wet, not to mention ourselves.
-Most RV sinks are so small, and we just wanted a regular sized one.
+As silly as this sounds, in our old RV (weekends and vacations only) the sink was so tiny, and so tucked up under the medicine cabinet that washing our face got the whole area wet, not to mention ourselves.
+Most RV sinks are so small, and we just wanted a regular-sized one.

-Pantry ~ Our pantry is just one of a kind.
-It’s as deep as the slide, and has 3 very large, very deep drawers that pull out.
+Our pantry is just one of a kind.
+It’s as deep as the slide and has 3 very large, very deep drawers that pull out.
 I understand a lot of the newer Grand Designs don’t have this feature, or it’s much smaller, and I’m so thankful ours came with this larger one.
 This is a huge plus in my book.
-We certainly don’t over fill it, but it really helps that we can stock up just a little if we are going to be outside city limits for a long time.
+We certainly don’t overfill it, but it really helps that we can stock up just a little if we are going to be outside city limits for a long time.

-Refrigerator ~ I know most people want the residential refrigerators in their RV’s now days.
+I know most people want a residential refrigerator in their RV’s nowadays.
 We actually did not.
 Our plan was to boondock more than not, and we liked the option of having a refrigerator that uses propane.
+2021 update: Our Norcold Refrigerator was leaking ammonia and we purchased a new compressor that does not use propane.
+We run our refrigerator on electricity only now.
+So far it’s worked out great!
+The new compressor we bought and installed, uses much less electricity than a typical residential refrigerator.

 Storage / Storage and more Storage ~ No, we aren’t hoarders!
-And actually there are several cabinets in our RV that are pretty empty.
+And actually, there are several cabinets in our RV that are pretty empty.
 But we wanted the option.
 We live in our RV.
 We downsized from a 2200 square foot home, and we have pretty much just the essentials to live.
 But we also wanted to keep some luxury items.
-Like our bread maker, our blender, our juicer, our Instant Pot and several other larger items.
+Like our bread maker, our blender, our juicer, our Instant Pot and yes, I carry a full-size homemade ice cream maker.
 We have 2 very large overhead storage areas plus a big pull out desk under our TV.
-Another feature I understand GD did away with in the newer models.
+Another feature I understand GD did away with inside the newer models.
 We wanted to bring games, and we love Geocaching (if you don’t know what Geocaching is, see our blog here about that).

 All the things below we know we can add/take out/revamp.
 But if we could buy the perfect RV, these things would have been changed/added/removed.

 Ceiling fan ~ Our old weekend RV had a ceiling fan and we loved it.
-Our Grand Design has a wonderful Fantastic Fan that really cools it down in here wonderfully.
+Our Grand Design has a wonderful Fantastic Fan that really cools it down and circulates the air in here wonderfully.
 But there is just something about a ceiling fan circulating the air that was really nice.

 Dimmer Switch on the LED lights ~ I call them runway lights.
 They are so bright that it’s annoying.
 If you turn them off, it’s too dark.
 So I wish there was a happy medium.